 Step 3: Shirt Business Name

-I can’t stress the importance of the name you give a shirt company.
+I can’t stress enough the importance of the name you give a t-shirt company.
 It will communicate what the company is all about.
 Keep reading for best practices when naming a clothing line.

 Does the name explain the business?

 Big Frog Custom T-Shirts, Inc is the full name of Big Frog.
-The name clearly states what it does, creates custom T-shirts.
+The name clearly states what it does: creates custom T-shirts.
 In addition, it’s memorable.
-There’s not many companies with similar names.
+There are not many companies with similar names.

 Is it easy to spell?